antononcube/Raku-WWW-OpenAI/README.md

 say openai-completion("Give concise descriptions of the images.", :@images, max-tokens => 900, format => 'values');
 ```
 ```
-# 1. A vibrant illustration featuring a raccoon on a tree branch surrounded by an array of colorful butterflies set against a green, leafy backdrop.
+# 1. A vivid illustration of a raccoon on a tree branch surrounded by multicolored butterflies and leaves.
 #
-# 2. A whimsical artwork showing two raccoons playing by a tree with a sign, amidst butterflies and a picturesque autumn landscape with rows of trees and scattered fruits on the ground.
+# 2. Artwork depicting two raccoons in a colorful autumn setting with butterflies, a tree with a sign, and various fruits on the ground.
 #
-# 3. An enchanting image depicting three raccoons peeking out from a hollow in a tree, surrounded by an autumnal forest scene with butterflies and a warm, glowing light in the background.
+# 3. An illustration showing three raccoons sitting in a tree hollow in an autumnal forest with butterflies fluttering around.
 ```

 The function `encode-image` from the namespace `WWW::OpenAI::ChatCompletions` can be used